luiscoco/MicroServices_dotNET8_CRUD_WebAPI-AzureCosmosDB-for-PostgreSQL/README.md

 - Install .NET SDK 8.0.1

-- Install Entity Framework Core tools reference - .NET Core CLI
+- Install Entity Framework Core tools reference - .NET Core CLI:

 **dotnet ef** can be installed as either a global or local tool.
 Most developers prefer installing dotnet ef as a global tool using the following command: